Baidu earnings beat forecasts, eyes U.S. listing for video unit iQiyi

 Excluding one-time items, the company earned 14.9 yuan per ADS, above forecasts.

-Baidu pegged its guidance for first-quarter revenue growth, between 19.86 billion yuan and 20.97 billion yuan, a 25-32 percent increase against the same period of 2017.
-That compared with analysts’ average estimate of 21.18 billion yuan.
+Baidu set its guidance for first-quarter revenue between 19.86 billion yuan and 20.97 billion yuan, a 25-32 percent increase against the same period of 2017.

+That compared to analysts’ average estimate of 21.18 billion yuan, although Baidu said its guidance was impacted by an accounting change, without which first-quarter revenue would have been 21.05 billion yuan to 22.23 billion yuan.

 Reporting by Adam Jourdan in SHANGHAI, Pei Li in BEIJING and Arjun Panchadar in BENGALURU; Editing by Eric Meijer and Muralikumar Anantharaman